Stochastic analysis of ultra-high energy cosmic ray interactions: Decoherence lengths for dispersive inhomogeneities during propagation

 \section{Decoherence lengths for dispersive inhomogeneities during propagation}

-To estimate the impact of DI caused by Bethe-Heitler pair-production losses (BHL) during propagation over cosmological distances we will compare the survival probability function including cosmological effects with and without BHL.
-This is sensible because in photodisintegration cascades the shortest scale is determined by the injected species with the largest mass as its interaction rates are usually the highest.
+To estimate the impact of DIs caused by Bethe-Heitler pair production losses (BHL) during propagation over cosmological distances, we compare survival probability distributions, one including and one excluding BHL.
+This is reasonable because, in photodisintegration cascades, the shortest length scale is determined by the injected species with the largest mass, as its interaction rates are usually the highest.
 Additionally, DI effects are produced in chains of more than one species, so if the effect is small for the largest species in a cascade, it should be sufficiently small for all others.